DanNT00/Flask-Web-App/README.md

 # Flask Web App

-This is a simple Flask Web App using Python, ReactJS/NextJS.
+This is a simple Flask Web App where you can add, edit, delete, view items with prices using Python, ReactJS/NextJS.

 It is my actually first time working with Flask and ReactJS/NextJS so I had to scrape through the internet to make this web app.